habitat-sh/on-prem-builder/pkg-sync/README.md

 hab pkg bulkupload --url https://your-builder.tld --channel base --auto-create-origins builder_bootstrap/
 ```

-Promote packages that are in the base channel on the SaaS builder to that same channel on your local on-prem builder instance:
+Promote packages that are in the base channel on the SaaS Builder to that same channel on your local on-prem builder instance:

 ```
 # Generate a list of all the latest base package identifiers